Feasibility study into personalised music for people with dementia

 Phase 1 of the Feasibility Study

-The first phase of our study will develop usable technology to create and deliver playlists for people living with dementia, based on their background and musical preferences, including building an App that will allow us to do that quickly (we are currently fundraising to cover the costs of building the App).
+The first phase of our study will develop usable technology to create and deliver playlists for people living with dementia in a quick manner, based on their background and musical preferences, including building an App that will allow us to do that quickly (we are currently fundraising to cover the costs of building the App).
 This is essential if a large scale study is to be conducted.

 Our research in phase 1 will include testing the user-friendliness and acceptability of implementing the technology in care homes, including staff and residents’ willingness and confidence in using it.
 We will also explore what are the most effective tools to assess responses to personalised music.
 This will include observations of singing along and participation, movement of hands, feet or head and analysis of changes in facial expressions (including using exciting new video analysis technology to do this).